miethe/meatyprompts/docs/guides/PROJECT_OVERVIEW.md

 - **Global UI State**: Managed by React Context for cross-cutting concerns like authentication status and the current theme.
 - **Local Component State**: Managed with standard React hooks like `useState` and `useReducer`.

+### Authentication

+Authentication is handled by Clerk.
+Users sign in via Clerk's hosted UI and receive JSON Web Tokens (JWTs).
+The frontend attaches these tokens to API requests in the `Authorization` header, and the backend verifies them to identify the current user.

 ## Typical Development Workflow

 1. Start the entire stack: `make dev-up`.